mrcavalcanti/mosaicoo/docs/sources/auth/generic-oauth.md

    then:

-1. Add an App to the Grafana Connector:
+1. Add an App to the Mosaicoo Connector:

    - Display Name: Grafana

    then:

-1. Under the SSO tab on the Grafana App details page you'll find the Client ID and Client Secret.
+1. Under the SSO tab on the Mosaicoo App details page you'll find the Client ID and Client Secret.

    Your OneLogin Domain will match the URL you use to access OneLogin.

-   Configure Grafana as follows:
+   Configure Mosaicoo as follows:

    ```bash
    [auth.generic_oauth]